Quick Quiz

 Option c – 9/13

-Which of the following cylindrical rods will conduct the most heat, when their ends are maintained at the same steady temperature?
+Which of the following cylindrical rods will allow the greatest heat conduction when both ends are kept at the same temperature? ( Heat Class 7 MCQ )

 We covered all the heat class 7 MCQ above in this post for free so that you can practice well for the exam.